Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 - Being the most accurate, **NOT FOLLOWING THE PHILOSOPHY "BRUTE SPRAY AND PRAY"**
 - **I don't want to** focus on brute-forcing mainly, because in the end everyone does that, but someday I'll get down to it
 ## TODO
+- [ ] Create separate docker container for this script to run
 - [ ] Using Amass intel to get the company ASN number and more root domains
 - [ ] Implement parallelism with ```parallel```
 - [ ] Develop nuclei scanning more to take into account the output of get-technologies.sh